FAQ

 How is The Refuge/Sentinel Cabin secured?

 The Refuge’s front entrance is secured with a digital door lock.
 The Sentinel Cabin has a regular key entry.
 A phone is available for local and long distance calling.
-We are situated where wildlife and insects may be present, so bare in mind that you are responsible for taking appropriate safety measures.
+We are situated where wildlife and insects may be present, so bear in mind that you are responsible for taking appropriate safety measures.
 This means putting food away, keeping the outdoor courtyards clean and all doors closed and locked, securing personal items, and bringing your bug spray.

 What about tobacco, vaping, marijuana and drugs, are they allowed?